ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_ML_MT_Control.rst

     k_7 \cdot i^{\alpha} + k_8 \cdot i^{\beta} \\
   \end{bmatrix}

-The k-parameters in these equations depend on the fault scenario and can either be calculated or optimized depending on the avaiable degrees of freedom in the system.
+The k-parameters in these equations depend on the fault scenario and can either be calculated or optimized depending on the available degrees of freedom in the system.
-Frequently used for determining the k-parameters are the Minimum Loss (ML) and Maximum Torque (MT) optimization strategies, optimizing for minimal copper losses and maximum torque operation range respectively.[[#Munim]_] [[#Che_Duran]_]
+Frequently used for determining the k-parameters are the Minimum Loss (ML) and Maximum Torque (MT) optimization strategies, optimizing for minimal copper losses and maximum torque operation range respectively while complying to the coupling between the vsd-subsystems because of the fault-scenario.[[#Munim]_] [[#Che_Duran]_]

 The following module with the function ``uz_get_k_parameter`` contains the ML and MT optimized k-parameters for up to 3 OPFs of an asymmetric six-phase PMSM with one (1N) or two (2N) neutral points.
 Based on these parameters a fault tolerant control system for asymmetric six-phase PMSM can be created by controlling the VSD-Currents with the calculated reference values.